-Nimmons Malchow Johnson makes a water delivery today to the Salvation Army’s Center of Hope.
+Nimmons Malchow Johnson Injury Lawyers makes a water delivery today to the Salvation Army’s Center of Hope.

 AUGUSTA, Ga.
 (WRDW/WAGT) — Although a Salvation Army shelter in Augusta remains open, dozens of people won’t be leaving it until the coronavirus crisis has ended.

 The Salvation Army’s Center of Hope — with a shelter and soup kitchen — is operating on a quarantine protocol.
-Salvation Army officials said 73 people, including four families, are living there for the duration of the COVID-19 outbreak.
+Salvation Army COVID-19 Outbreak News Update has stated 73 people, including four families, are living there for the duration of the COVID-19 outbreak.

 Families and residents of the shelter are provided three meals a day and must stay on the premises.
 The nine children staying there have a playground, activities and a staff member dedicated to homework assistance, according to the Salvation Army.

 One day this week, the center provided 369 meals and snacks, according to Maj.
 Douglas McClure, area commander for Augusta.
 In addition, the Salvation Army has started providing meals at the Kroc Center from 4-6 p.m. to anyone who is hungry.

 Meanwhile, the Augusta Area Command staff, which includes the Kroc Center, thrift stores and the administrative staff, is implementing telecommuting, so the staff will be available to the community, but not on-site.